flyteorg/flyte/docs/deployment/configuration/performance.rst

      - Section
      - Rule of thumb
      - Description
-   * - ``workers``
-     - propeller
-     - Larger the number, implies more workflows can be evaluated in parallel.
-But it should depend on number of CPU cores assigned to FlytePropeller and evaluated against the cost of context switching.
-A number usually < 500 - 800 with 4-8 cpu cores works fine.
-     - Number of `logical threads` workers, that can work concurrently.
-Also implies number of workflows that can be executed in parallel.
-Since FlytePropeller uses go-routines, it can run way  more than number of physical cores.
    * - ``workflow-reeval-duration``
      - propeller
      - lower the number - lower latency, lower throughput (low throughput is because the same workflow will be evaluated more times)